The cyclic flats of $\mathcal{L}$-polymatroids: Characterizing the Cyclic Flats of an L -Polymatroid

-To begin the process of proving that these cyclic flat axioms characterise those ranked lattice $(\mathcal{Z},\lambda,f)$ that coincide with the lattice of cyclic flats of an $\mL$-polymatroid $(\mathcal{L},\rho_{(\lambda,f)})$, we provide the following proposition.
+To prove that these cyclic flat axioms characterize all $(\mathcal{Z},\lambda,f)$ that coincide with the lattice of cyclic flats of an $\mL$-polymatroid $(\mathcal{L},\rho_{(\lambda,f)})$, we begin with Proposition~\ref{prop:q-poly_sats_axioms}, which is the easier of the two directions of implication in the main result of this paper, Theorem~\ref{th:main}.